wongsingfo/comp-sys/docs/system/module.md

 1. TOC
 {:toc}

+The object files are placed in `/lib/modules/2.6.12/`.
+In the same directory, there exists:

+- `modules.pcimap`, `modules.submap`: PCI and USB IDs of the devices supported by the kernel and a reference to the associated kernel module.
+- `modules.dep`: dependency graph

+## In-Tree and Out-of-Tree

 "in-tree" and "out-of-tree" are actually generic software development terms.
 It refers to where the resulting build output/artifacts are placed during a compile, either "in-tree", right next to the files they come from, or "out-of-tree", in a separate root directory that separates the build output from the source files.